-- (a) Variances shall be limited to the following: - (1) Variance to minimum area of a lot. - (2) Variance to maximum height of structures or fences. - (3) Variance to minimum setbacks. - (4) Reduction in minimum off-street parking requirements. - (5) Standards identified in the City's Design Guidelines and Standards or Sub-Area Plans. - (6) Increase in minimum off-street parking requirements exceeding a 10% increase per Section 16-28-70. - (b) A variance for the following shall be strictly prohibited: - (1) A use variance to permit a use other than those listed in a specific zoning district. - (2) A variance to the sign permit standards. - (3) A variance authorizing a violation of this Chapter or any duly adopted ordinance of the City.
+- (a) Variances shall be limited to the following: - (1) Variance to mMinimum area of a lot. - (2) Variance to mMaximum height of structures or fences. - (3) Variance to mMinimum setbacks. - (4) Reduction in mMinimum off-street parking requirements. - (5) Standards within the City's Design Guidelines and Standards - (b) A variance for the following shall be strictly prohibited:

+- (1) A use variance to permit a use other than those listed in a specific zoning district. - (2) A variance to the sign permit standards. - (32) A variance authorizing a violation of this Chapter or any duly adopted ordinance of the City.